-Indicators of Physical Abuse Indicators of Emotional Abuse Bruises: Conveying to a child that they are worthless or Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) unloved, inadequate, or valued only insofar as they meet the needs of another person Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate Clusters of bruises on the upper arm, outside of the thigh or on the body • Age or developmentally inappropriate expectations being imposed on children.
-These may include Bruises with dots of blood under the skin interactions that are beyond a child's A bruised scalp and swollen eyes from hair being pulled violently developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal Bruises in the shape of a hand or object social interaction Bruises on non-mobile babies.
-A child seeing or hearing the ill-treatment of another Burns or scalds: Serious bullying (including cyberbullying) Can be from hot liquids, hot objects, flames, chamicale, or electricity Causing a child to feel frightened or in danger chemicals, or electricity These may be on the hands, back, shoulders or Exploitation or corruption of children. buttocks.
-Scalds in particular may be on lower Lack confidence limbs, both arms and/or both legs Struggle to control strong emotions A clear edge to the burn or scald Struggle to make or maintain relationships Sometimes in the shape of an implement, for example, a circular cigarette burn Display behaviour that is inappropriate to their Multiple burns or scalds. stage of development (for example not being able to play, developing language late or using Bite marks: language you may not expect of a child their age.
-Usually oval or circular in shape Older children may: Visible wounds, indentations or bruising from individual teeth.
-Struggle to control strong emotions or have extreme outbursts Fractures or broken bones: Seem isolated from their parents Fractures to the ribs or the leg bones in babies Lack social skills or have few, if any, friends Multiple fractures or breaks at different stages of healing • Use language, act in a way or know about things that you wouldn't expect them to know for their age Risks and vulnerability factors Risk and vulnerability factors • Physical abuse can happen in any family, but babies and children who have a disability are at a higher risk of suffering physical abuse (Jones et al, 2012).
-Children from any background can be at risk of emotional abuse.
+Indicators of Physical Abuse Indicators of Emotional Abuse Bruises • Conveying to a child that they are worthless or • Cor mmonly on the head but also on the ear, neck soft areas (abdomen, back and buttocks) unloved, inadequate, or valued only insofar as they meet the needs of another person ensive wounds commonly on the forearm, ber arm, back of the leg, hands or feet • Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate sters of bruises on the upper arm, outside of thigh or on the body • Age or developmentally inappropriate expectations being imposed on children.
+These may include • Bru ises with dots of blood under the skin interactions that are beyond a child's ruised scalp and swollen eyes from hair being ed violently developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal • Bru ises in the shape of a hand or object social interaction • Bru ises on non-mobile babies. • A child seeing or hearing the ill-treatment of another Burns o or scalds: • Serious bullying (including cyberbullying) be from hot liquids, hot objects, flames, micals, or electricity • Causing a child to feel frightened or in danger Exploitation or corruption of children. ese may be on the hands, back, shoulders or tooks.
+Scalds in particular may be on lower • os, both arms and/or both legs • Lack confidence A cl lear edge to the burn or scald • Struggle to control strong emotions netimes in the shape of an implement, for • Struggle to make or maintain relationships mple, a circular cigarette burn • Display behaviour that is inappropriate to their stage of development (for example not being able tiple burns or scalds. to play, developing language late or using Bite ma language you may not expect of a child their ag • Usu ally oval or circular in shape Old der children may: ble wounds, indentations or bruising from vidual teeth. • Struggle to control strong emotions or have extreme outbursts Fractur es or broken bones: • Seem isolated from their parents • Fra ctures to the ribs or the leg bones in babies • Lack social skills or have few, if any, friends tiple fractures or breaks at different stages of ling • Use language, act in a way or know about things that you wouldn't expect them to know for their age Risi ks and vulnerability factors • Risk and vulnerability factors bab high vsical abuse can happen in any family, but bies and children who have a disability are at a her risk of suffering physical abuse (Jones et al, • Children from any background can be at risk of emotional abuse.
 But some are more vulnerable than others.
-This list is non-exhaustive and covers the more typical This list is non-exhaustive and covers the more typical indicators indicators
+201 2). is list is non-exhaustive and covers the more typical licators